MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 the acquisition information that is recorded for the originally acquired application should be maintained to be the same for all other installations.
 This applies to any and all other installation for the same user profile across any other device supported by the UA.

+## Considered Alternatives

+### Flattening the API

+Right now, there is only one method available under the `acquisitionInfoProvider` attribute, so it seems a natural course of action to remove the inbetween layer of `acquisitionInfoProvider` and instead have a `navigator.getAcquisitionInfoDetails()` method.
+However, doing so eliminates the possibility of future additional functionality attached to the attribute.
+In this case, ensuring all of the acquisition info related methods remain under `acquisitionInfoProvider` provides clean categorization rather than cluttering navigator with multiple possible methods.

+### Attaching to the Get Installed Related Apps API

+The possiblity of attaching acquisition as metadata to the [`navigator.getInstallRelatedApps()`][gIRA] API as it already returns installed app data such as `url` and `platform` exists.
+However, considering the information that the method covers, it isn't the correct place to put acquisition related information.
+It's not a clear user experience mapping to call the Get Installed Related Apps
+API to get acquisition related information.
+Additionally, since in the proposed solution for the Acquisition Info API a myraid of acquistion related attributes is able to be returned, the Get Installed Related Apps API return fields would quickly become overcrowded with unrelated information.

+### Non-API web app start-up params

+When an installed web application is launched, acquisition information such as campaign ID could be inserted into the launch URL parameters for the web app.
+However, this would mean any networked communications would have to take place during the start-up process of the web application, and acquisition information would only be retrievable on the landing page of the installed web application prior to any navigation within the page.
+The flexibility of the acquisition information would also become greatly limited without overcrowding the query parameters.

 ## Privacy and Security Considerations